 Mr. Colin ‘Tony’ Walcott, representative of the Barbados Employers’ Confederation

 Mr. Stephen Austin, representative of the Barbados Hotel and Tourism Association

 Mr. Ian Carrington, Director of Finance and Economic Affairs

-Ms. Octavia Forde, Representative, Ministry of Finance and Economic Affairs
+Ms. Octavia Forde, Representative of the Permanent Secretary, Ministry of Finance and Economic Affairs

-Ms. Roslyn Smith, Representative, National Union of Public Workers
+Ms. Delcia Burke, Representative, National Union of Public Workers

 Senator Toni Moore, General Secretary, Barbados Workers’ Union